NLeSC/guide/best_practices/language_guides/python.md

 Do note that since 2020, [Anaconda has started to ask money from large institutes](https://www.anaconda.com/blog/anaconda-commercial-edition-faq) for downloading packages from their [main channel (called the `default` channel)](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html#what-is-a-conda-channel) through `conda`.
 This does not apply to universities and most research institutes, but could apply to some government institutes that also perform research and definitely applies to large for-profit companies.
 Be aware of this when choosing the distribution channel for your package.
-An alternative installer that avoids this problem altogether because it only installs packages from `conda-forge` by default is [miniforge](https://github.com/conda-forge/miniforge).
+An alternative, community-driven Conda distribution that avoids this problem altogether because it only installs packages from `conda-forge` by default is [miniforge](https://github.com/conda-forge/miniforge).
-There is also a mambaforge version that uses the faster `mamba` by default.
+Miniforge includes both the faster `mamba` as well as the traditional `conda`.

 ## Building and packaging code